01 of 05

 As a kitchen floor option, laminate does not rank at the top.
 Laminate can be hard underfoot (though with padding, this can be mitigated), and water tends to infiltrate between the seams.

 Still, if you want the look of wood in your kitchen, without using real hardwood, a laminate is not a bad idea.
 It is possible to get glue-less seams—but the slightly more laborious glued seams will better protect your substrate from moisture.
 Laminate is a quite easy DIY install—not as easy as vinyl tile, but... certainly not as difficult as ceramic tile.

 Shown here is good, plain old-fashioned beech from Pergo.Continue to 5 of 5 below.

 05 of 05

 Best Kitchen Flooring for the Wood Look: Engineered Flooring

 Organic materials—meaning wood—are never the top choice for kitchen flooring.
 Water contacts the organic material, and despite your best intentions with finishing and sealing, the water eventually works into the wood's raw fibers.
 That's why solid hardwood isn't a really smart choice for the kitchen.

 But what about a product that, from a functional standpoint, is better than solid wood flooring?
 That's the best way to describe engineered wood flooring.

-The top layer is hardwood... veneer and everything else below is a type of high-grade, dimensionally stable plywood.
+The top layer is hardwood... veneer, and everything else below is a high-grade, dimensionally stable plywood.